wholesome-ghoul/obsidian-vault/psql/Notes.md

 -- FROM -> WHERE -> SELECT -> ORDER BY
 -- FROM -> WHERE -> GROUP BY -> HAVING -> SELECT -> DISTINCT -> ORDER BY -> LIMIT
---
+-- window function always performs calculations after JOIN, WHERE, GROUP BY and HAVING --
 -- USING clause is not a part of the SQL standard
 --